New Zealand grebe: Breeding

 The breeding season is from June to March.
 On average 2–3 eggs are laid and incubated 22–23 days by both female and male, in a nest.
 The nest is mostly made out of surrounding vegetation, including floating plant material.
 Hatched chicks are precocial, although being flightless for the first few weeks they can swim and dive.
 Both parents assist in rearing and feeding their young for up to 70 days after hatching.
 Until the adult plumage develops, the chick has irregular striped markings on head and neck and the bill is black.

 Conservation

 This species is endemic to New Zealand and is nowadays only found in the North Island.
-In 1994, the IUCN classified the New Zealand grebe as Endangered, but due to conservation actions including habitat management, its population has recently increased to around 1,900–2,000 birds and was reclassified as Near Threatened in 2016, and to least concern in 2022.
+In 1994, the IUCN classified the New Zealand dabchick as Endangered, but due to conservation actions including habitat management, its population has recently increased to around 1,900–2,000 birds and was reclassified as Near Threatened in 2016, and to least concern in 2022.
 Human activity currently has a net benefit as artificial habitat, including farm dams and ponds formed for stock water supplies, increases the area of occupation for the grebes.
-So, although the population is still quite small it is thought to no longer be in decline.
+So although the population is still quite small it is thought to no longer be in decline.